infinitered/gluegun/ir-docs/getting-started.md

 }
 ```

-When you run the command, this time it'll use the extension's output.
+When you run the command, this time it'll use the extension's output:

 ```
 $ mycli hello